vinitagupta959/credex-audit-tool/DEVLOG.md

 Results UI: Design a "screenshot-worthy" results section to visualize potential savings.

 Lead Storage: Set up the email capture system and integrate with Supabase/Firebase for secure storage.

+### Day 3
+Hours:0
+In my place have electricity issue whole day and internet issue beacuse or bad weather